 Logical rewards for a particular behaviour should occur as a result of that behaviour.
 For example, “If you help me pick up the toys, we will have time for another story”.
 Logical rewards are not to be used as bribes.
 They are a result of positive discipline.
 Compliments are also logical rewards for a positive behaviour.

 Every child enjoys receiving compliments.
 Focus compliments on the activity.
-It recognizes her ability to do the task and do it well.
-This helps her feel competent and able to learn more.
+It recognizes their ability to do the task and do it well.
+This helps them feel competent and able to learn more.

 10. Quiet Time